 07-0885: The skin of a young chicken with a round, white to tan nodule greater than one millimeter in greatest dimension, with smooth borders, centered on a feather follicle.
-Such a nodule is compatible with the avian leukosis complex, which is a generalized tumor condition requiring disposal of carcass and viscera.
+Such a nodule is compatible with the avian leukosis complex, which requires trimming.

 09-0275: This is an adequately fleshed young chicken.
 A round, white mass extends out of the kidney.
-Such a mass is compatible with a localized tumor and requires trimming.
+Such a mass is compatible with a localized tumor and requires kidney removal.